-Meg Gardiner is the Edgar Award-winning American crime writer, who currently lives in the United Kingdom and has a number of best-selling series such as the Evan Delaney novels.
+Meg Gardiner, author of Ransom River, is the Edgar Award-winning American crime writer, who currently lives in the United Kingdom and has a number of best-selling series such as the Evan Delaney novels.
 In June 2008, she published the first novel in a new series, featuring forensic psychiatrist Jo Beckett.
-The second Jo Beckett escapade, The Memory Collector, was published in June 2009, the third, The Liar's Lullaby, in June 2010, and her latest Becket book, The Nightmare Thief, was published in June 2011.
-Gardiner's first novel, China Lake, received the 2009 Edgar Award for Best Paperback Original novel upon its publication in the United States in 2008.
-"Ransom River" is her latest book which is a standalone thriller.
+The second Jo Beckett escapade, The Memory Collector, was published in June 2009, the third, The Liar’s Lullaby, in June 2010, and her latest Becket book, The Nightmare Thief, was published in June 2011.
+Gardiner’s first novel, China Lake, received the 2009 Edgar Award for Best Paperback Original novel upon its publication in the United States in 2008.
+“Ransom River” is her latest book which is a standalone thriller.

 A Brief Summary: